Dear Phoebe: Production

-Alex Gottlieb created and produced Dear Phoebe, which was a Chrislaw Production.
 The show was produced without a laugh track.
+The sponsor was Campbell's Soup.

+In June 1959, Lawford bought 49 percent of the series from Alex Gottleib, Sam Norton, and Jerry Rosenthal.
+He already owned 51 percent.

 Peter Lawford's wife Patricia Kennedy Lawford, sister of future U.S. president John F. Kennedy, makes a cameo appearance in an episode of Dear Phoebe.

 Broadcast history

 Dear Phoebe premiered on September 10, 1954, and ran for 31 episodes, airing on NBC at 9:30 p.m.
 Eastern Time on Fridays throughout its run.
-It was cancelled after a single season, and its last original episode aired on April 8, 1955.
-Reruns of the show then continued in its regular time slot until September 2, 1955.
+It was cancelled after a single season, Reruns of the show then continued in its regular time slot until September 2, 1955.

 During the summer of 1956, NBC broadcast reruns of Dear Phoebe in prime time from June to September.
 The 1956 reruns aired at 8:00 p.m.
 Eastern Time on Tuesdays, the last of them on September 11.
-NBC also aired reruns of Dear Phoebe in the afternoon during the summer of 1957 and again during the winter of 1958.